 1. Go to Personal > Position & Rates.

-2. Click the Edit icon (pencil) for the Pay Information section to enable editing.
+2. Click the Edit icon (pencil) in the Pay Information section to enable editing.

 3. From the Pay Type drop-down list, select Hourly if it's not already selected.

-4. To ensure that the employee is paid their salary amount even if they do not punch in that week, enter a miniscule number (such as .0001) in the Automatic Paid Hours field.
+4. To ensure that the employee is paid their salary amount even if they do not punch in that week, enter a minuscule number (such as.0001) in the Automatic Paid Hours field.

-This ensures that the scheduled earning (step 3 above) is still paid.
-It's small enough not to trigger the hourly wage, but will trigger the scheduled earning.
+This ensures that the scheduled earnings (step 3 above) are still paid.
+It's small enough not to trigger the hourly wage but will trigger the scheduled earnings.

 5. Click Save.